NotKisoMomo/ArTex/README.md

 ### Networking

-ArTex does not ship a NetworkManager or NetworkController.
-You write your own using ArTex's Schema and Fabrik interfaces, pass them into `configure()`, and ArTex injects them into every module's ctx.
+ArTex does not ship a NetworkManager or NetworkController — they are required but the implementation is entirely yours.
+You can use ArTex's pre-installed Schema and Fabrik, a third-party library, or raw RemoteEvents.
+Pass them into `configure()` and ArTex injects them into every module's ctx.

 ```lua
 -- NetworkManager.lua — your code, built on ArTex